Levelling: Classical instruments

 The dumpy level was developed by English civil engineer William Gravatt, while surveying the route of a proposed railway line from London to Dover.
 More compact and hence both more robust and easier to transport, it is commonly believed that dumpy levelling is less accurate than other types of levelling, but such is not the case.
 Dumpy levelling requires shorter and therefore more numerous sights, but this fault is compensated by the practice of making foresights and backsights equal.

 Precise level designs were often used for large leveling projects where utmost accuracy was required.
 They differ from other levels in having a very precise spirit level tube and a micrometer adjustment to raise or lower the line of sight so that the crosshair can be made to coincide with a line on the rod scale and no interpolation is required.

 Automatic level

 Automatic levels make use of a compensator that ensures that the line of sight remains horizontal once the operator has roughly leveled the instrument (to within maybe 0.05 degree).
+The compensator consists of small prisms suspended from wires inside of the level's chassis that are connected together in the shape of a pendulum.
+This allows for only horizontal light rays to enter, even in cases where the telescope of the instrument is not perfectly plumb.

-The surveyor sets the instrument up quickly and does not have to relevel it carefully each time he sights on a rod on another point.
+The surveyor sets the instrument up quickly and does not have to re-level it carefully each time they sight on a rod on another point.
 It also reduces the effect of minor settling of the tripod to the actual amount of motion instead of leveraging the tilt over the sight distance.
-Three level screws are used to level the instrument.
+Because the level of the instrument only needs to be adjusted once per setup, the surveyor can quickly and easily read as many side-shots as necessary between turns.
+Three level screws are used to level the instrument, as opposed to the four screws historically found in dumpy levels.